Top 10 games FC Dallas should rebroadcast - 3rd Degree

 Then the Burn proceed to mount one of the greatest comebacks in MLS history.

 It starts with a Chad Deering goal 10 minutes into the second half.
-Then Zarco Rodriguez and Ariel Graziani score two minutes apart in the final 10 minutes of the game to complete the improbable 3-2 comeback and eliminate the Fire from the playoffs.
+Then Zarco Rodriguez (PK) and Ariel Graziani score two minutes apart in the final 10 minutes of the game to complete the improbable 3-2 comeback and eliminate the Fire from the playoffs.

 Here’s a highlight video of the entire 1999 Burn vs Fire series.
+Notice the clock counting down?
+LOL at old MLS.

 Reggie Cannon’s Pick